seongyooncho/RoboND-DeepLearning-Project/writeup.md

     return output_layer
 ```

+#### 1x1 convolution
+When we make a classifier, we use fully connected layer at the end.
+It can tell probabilities like if there’s target or not.
+But in this project, we want to know not only **if** there’s target, bu also **where** is target.
+To know where, or exact pixels, fully connected layer is not enough.
+We have to preserve spatial information after applying fully connected layer.
+A 1x1 convolution acts just what we want.
+It detects probabilities just like fully connected layer and also preserves spatial information and pass it to the following decoders.

 #### FCN model
 It’s in the 6th block of `code/model_training.ipnyb`.
 It utilizes previously defined encoder and decoder block.
 First, add three encoder blocks to input layer.
-Then apply 1x1 convolution.
-It functions just like fully connected layer but preserves spatial information.
+Then apply 1x1 convolution to detect target preserving spatial information.
 Lastly, add three decoder blocks to restore image.
 ```python
 def fcn_model(inputs, num_classes):
     # Encoders